 When you know what your customers want and need, you can deliver and communicate offerings that uniquely serve and resonate with them.
-This distinct value and messaging leads to stronger bonds between brands and customers and creates lasting brand affinity.
+This distinct value and messaging builds stronger bonds between brands and customers and creates lasting brand affinity.

 7. Identify niche market opportunities

-Niche marketing is the process of identifying segments of industries and verticals that have a large audience that can be served in new ways.
-When you segment your target market, you can find underserved niche markets that you can develop new products and services for.
+Niche marketing is identifying segments of industries and verticals with a large audience that can be served in new ways.
+When you segment your target market, you can find underserved niche markets where you can develop new products and services.

 8. Stay focused

 Targeting in marketing keeps your messaging and marketing objectives on track.
 It helps you identify new marketing opportunities and avoid distractions that lead you away from your target market.

 - Psychographic segmentation

 Within each market segmentation type, multiple sub-categories further classify audiences and customers.